14 Best Alternatives to Power Automate in 2026

 1. Activepieces

-• A user-friendly drag-and-drop workflow automation builder similar to Microsoft Power Automate
+• A user-friendly drag-and-drop interface similar to Microsoft Power Automate

 • AI agents built with natural language